Double Poisson extensions: Introduction

 \section{Introduction}

 There are many kinds of noncommutative algebras appearing in noncommutative geometry, which are obtained from deforming certain commutative algebras.
 Artin-Schelter regular algebras \cite{ArSc}, which may be considered as noncommutative analogues of commutative polynomial rings, play an important role in noncommutative geometry and have been studied by many mathematicians.
-In order to study Artin-Schelter regular algebras of global dimension 4, James Zhang and Jun Zhang \cite{ZhZh} defined a very useful concept \lq double Ore extension\rq \ for constructing Artin-Schelter regular algebras.
+In order to study Artin-Schelter regular algebras of global dimension 4, James Zhang and Jun Zhang \cite{ZhZh} defined a very useful concept ``double Ore extension" for constructing Artin-Schelter regular algebras.
 The double Ore extension may be considered as a generalization of an Ore extension \cite[\S1]{ZhZh}.
-L$\ddot{\text{u}}$, Wang and Zhuang proved in \cite[Theorem 0.1]{LuWaZh} that the universal enveloping algebra of a Poisson polynomial extension over a Poisson algebra $R$ is a double Ore extension of the universal enveloping algebra of $R$.
-Launois and Lecoutre proved that an Ore extension is a deformation of a Poisson polynomial extension in \cite[Proposition 4.1]{LaLe}.
-It arises a question whether a double Ore extension is a deformation of a Poisson algebra or not.
-Here, we find a class of Poisson algebras such that their deformations are double Ore extensions.
-That is, a main aim of this article is to prove that algebras in a class of double Ore extensions defined by James Zhang and Jun Zhang \cite{ZhZh} are deformations of certain Poisson algebras called double Poisson extensions and to characterize their Poisson structures.
+In \cite[Proposition 4.1]{LaLe}, Launois and Lecoutre proved that a class of Ore extensions can be viewed as deformation quantizations of Poisson polynomial extensions, in other words, Poisson polynomial extensions correspond to Ore extensions by taking semiclassical limits in these cases.
+It arises a question whether a double Ore extension is a deformation quantization of a Poisson algebra or not.
+Here, we find a class of Poisson algebras such that their deformation quantizations are double Ore extensions.
+That is, a main aim of this article is to prove that algebras in a class of double Ore extensions defined by James Zhang and Jun Zhang \cite{ZhZh} are deformation quantizations of certain Poisson algebras called Poisson double extensions and to characterize their Poisson structures.
+On the other side, the second author introduced the Poisson enveloping algebras in \cite{Oh5} which are closely related to Poisson algebras.
+In fact, for a polynomial Poisson algebra of $n$-variables, Zhu and Wang recently \cite{Zhu18} proved that its Poisson enveloping algebra can be characterized as a deformation quantization of a new polynomial Poisson algebra of $2n$-variables.
+Moreover, for Poisson enveloping algebras, L$\ddot{\text{u}}$, Wang and Zhuang recently proved in \cite[Theorem 0.1]{LuWaZh} that the Poisson enveloping algebra of a Poisson polynomial extension over a Poisson algebra $R$ is a double Ore extension of the Poisson enveloping algebra of $R$.
+Combining these results, one can convince oneself that the relationship (i.e., double Ore extension) between the two enveloping algebras should be deformation quantization of a special Poisson extension (i.e., Poisson double extension).
+By the way, L$\ddot{\text{u}}$, Wang, Yu and the second author considered the Poisson enveloping algebras of Poisson double extensions \cite{LuOhWaYu}.
+They proved that the Poisson enveloping algebra of a Poisson double extension over a Poisson algebra $R$ is an iterated double Ore extension of the Poisson enveloping algebra of $R$.